LorincNagy/WorkbookApp/Frontend/src/assets/module_typescript.md

 Copy code
 type MyFunction = (param1: number, param2: string) => boolean;

-## 7. How to use generic types in TypeScript?
+## 7. What is generic type, and how to use in TypeScript?

 A generikus típusokat a <> jelek között adhatjuk meg a függvények vagy osztályok definiálásakor.
 Például: